 Ancient Egyptian Art in the Roemer-Pelizaeus Museum in Hildesheim

 The Roemer-Pelizaeus Museum in Hildesheim has one of the most important collections in the world of cultural objects from Ancient Egypt.
-The museum’s 8,000 Egyptian works cover around 4,000 years of Egyptian history and is divided into three major themes:
+The museum’s 8,000 Egyptian works cover around 4,000 years of Egyptian history and are divided into three major themes:

 Old Kingdom in the Roemer-Pelizaeus Museum